- What is ‘academic misconduct’?

 - Deceive the marker

-The University takes academic misconduct seriously and expects all students to uphold the principles of academic honesty:
+The University takes academic conduct seriously and expects all students to uphold the principles of academic honesty:

 - Always giving full credit for any other person’s contributions